 FOR IMMEDIATE RELEASE

-Agricenter International, the education, agribusiness, research and agricultural hub of the Mid-South has a $524 million annual economic impact on the region, hosts over 1.3 million visitors annually, and has educated tens of thousands of students.
+Agricenter International, a 1,000 acre farm, is a non-profit dedicated to advancing the knowledge and understanding of agriculture.
+It has a $524 million annual economic impact on the region, hosts over 1.3 million visitors annually, and educates 10,000 students a year.
 For more information visit www.agricenter.org or call 901-757-7777.